dancer1325/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 ## Command line options<a name="DynamoDBLocal.CommandLineOptions"></a>

-You can use the following command line options with the downloadable version of DynamoDB:
-+ `-cors` `value` — Enables support for cross\-origin resource sharing \(CORS\) for JavaScript\.
-You must provide a comma\-separated "allow" list of specific domains\.
-The default setting for `-cors` is an asterisk \(\*\), which allows public access\.
-+ `-dbPath` `value` — The directory where DynamoDB writes its database file\.
-If you don't specify this option, the file is written to the current directory\.
-You can't specify both `-dbPath` and `-inMemory` at once\.
+* CL options valid | Amazon DynamoDB Local
+  * `-cors` `value`
+    * -- enables support for -- cross\-origin resource sharing \(CORS\) for JavaScript
+    * `value`
+      * `domain1,domain2, ...`
+        * comma\-separated "allow" list of specific domains
+      * `*`
+        * default
+        * == public access
+  * `-dbPath` `value`
+    * directory / DynamoDB writes its database file
+    * if you do NOT specify it -> file is written | current directory
+    * NOT possible to specify both `-dbPath` & `-inMemory`
+  * `-delayTransientStatuses`
-+ `-delayTransientStatuses` — Causes DynamoDB to introduce delays for certain operations\.
+    * TODO: — Causes DynamoDB to introduce delays for certain operations\.
 DynamoDB \(downloadable version\) can perform some tasks almost instantaneously, such as create/update/delete operations on tables and indexes\.
 However, the DynamoDB service requires more time for these tasks\.
 Setting this parameter helps DynamoDB running on your computer simulate the behavior of the DynamoDB web service more closely\. \(Currently, this parameter introduces delays only for global secondary indexes that are in either *CREATING* or *DELETING* status\.\)
+  * `-help`
-+ `-help` — Prints a usage summary and options\.
+    * — Prints a usage summary and options\.
+  * `-inMemory`
-+ `-inMemory` — DynamoDB runs in memory instead of using a database file\.
+    * — DynamoDB runs in memory instead of using a database file\.
 When you stop DynamoDB, none of the data is saved\.
 You can't specify both `-dbPath` and `-inMemory` at once\.
+  * `-optimizeDbBeforeStartup`
-+ `-optimizeDbBeforeStartup` — Optimizes the underlying database tables before starting DynamoDB on your computer\.
+    * — Optimizes the underlying database tables before starting DynamoDB on your computer\.
 You also must specify `-dbPath` when you use this parameter\.
+  * `-port` `value`
-+ `-port` `value` — The port number that DynamoDB uses to communicate with your application\.
+    * — The port number that DynamoDB uses to communicate with your application\.
 If you don't specify this option, the default port is `8000`\.
     **Note**
     DynamoDB uses port 8000 by default\.
 If port 8000 is unavailable, this command throws an exception\.
 You can use the `-port` option to specify a different port number\.
 For a complete list of DynamoDB runtime options, including `-port` , type this command:
     `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -help`
+  * `-sharedDb`
-+ `-sharedDb` — If you specify `-sharedDb`, DynamoDB uses a single database file instead of separate files for each credential and Region\.
+    * — If you specify `-sharedDb`, DynamoDB uses a single database file instead of separate files for each credential and Region\.

 ## Setting the local endpoint<a name="DynamoDBLocal.Endpoint"></a>